Richard-Burd/Richard-Burd.github.io/_portfolio/technical-writing-&-illustration.md

 ![schematic of drone electronics](/img/previews/technical/airfoil.jpg) ](https://i.imgur.com/MxSuwo6.png){:target="_blank"}

-The PeshWing's schematic will be discussed here:
+The PeshWing's schematic will be discussed here, and in that disucssion ther will be a link to the Kurdistan page [here](/kurdistan)
 [
 ![schematic of drone electronics](/img/previews/technical/schematic.pesh.jpg) ](https://i.imgur.com/odznlxk.png){:target="_blank"}

-There should be a link to the Kurdistan page [here](/kurdistan)

 The cloud effects problems will be discussed here:
 [